 You can talk through the options with us in store or by calling us on 01737 223499.
 Our team of registered Nutritional Therapists will guide you to the most suitable test for you.
 You can also contact us online using the contact form below.

 In the meantime, you can take a look at which foods are included in each FoodPrint Test.
 Click here…..
 Food Print Food List.

 Prices are correct as of 20th April 2022.
 These can be changed, withdrawn or amended with immediate effect.

 The cheapest of the FoodPrint range and includes some of the most common foods such as wheat, gluten, yeast, soya and dairy.

-In addition to all the foods included in the FoodPrint 40+ and 60+ this test also includes foods such as sheep's milk, buckwheat, mackerel, venison, tomato, cocoa, tea and coffee.
+In addition to all the foods included in the FoodPrint 40+ this test also includes foods such fish, goat's milk, brazil nuts, pistachio, sheep's milk, buckwheat, mackerel, venison, tomato, cocoa, tea and coffee.

-This is our most comprehensive food sensitivity test including buffalo milk, casein, whey, quinoa and blueberries.
+This is our most comprehensive food sensitivity test including everything in the FoodPrint 40+ and FoodPrint 120+ along with spelt, tapioca, seafoods, beans, flax, buffalo milk, casein, whey, quinoa and blueberries.

 Tests for 60+ vegetarian foods including gluten, yeast, soya, chickpeas, lentils, cow's and goat's milk.